Eperty123/Steam-Manifest-Creator/README.md

 # Documentation
 <a href="https://github.com/Eperty123/Steam-Manifest-Creator/wiki/Documentation" target"_blank">See the documentation here.</a>

+# Note
+When creating manifests - Steam will use a lot of hdd IO due to its nature of "downloading" (verify) games.
+You will notice that the game it's verifying has 0 bytes, which is very normal.
+Let Steam finish its work and wala.

 <b>I am in no way affiliated with Valve in any means.
 This is a hobby project.</b>

 Enjoy!